tinygrad/tinygrad/README.md

 ## Neural networks?

-It turns out, a decent autograd tensor library is 90% of what you need for neural networks.
-Add an optimizer (SGD, RMSprop, and Adam implemented) from tinygrad.optim, write some boilerplate minibatching code, and you have all you need.
+It turns out that a decent autograd tensor library is 90% of what you need for neural networks.
+Add an optimizer (SGD, RMSprop, and Adam implemented) from tinygrad.optim, write some boilerplate mini batching code, and you have all you need.

 ### Neural network example (from test/test_mnist.py)